How to Recover Deleted Notes from iPhone 6s Plus

-Q: "I am a new convert to Samsung Galaxy phone after being an iPhone user since my first device.
-I am still using my Apple device but the newly-launched Samsung Note series is streets ahead so I bought one.
+I am a new switcher to Samsung Galaxy phone.
+I have a collection of SMS texts on my old iPhone.
 I have tried several ways to transfer the text messages from iPhone to Samsung but without success.
-Is there any recommendations on app to achieve the transfer?"
+Is there any way to achieve the transfer?

-Among many data transferring tools, Phone Transfer is worth a try.
+Thanks to Phone Transfer, getting SMS on old iPhone to new Samsung phone is as simple as can be.
+It is an one-click program specially designed for data migration between phones.
 With it, you can easily and quickly transfer text messages from iPhone to Samsung, together with contacts, call history, images, music tracks and so forth.
 As an all-round program, it allows you to create a full backup of the important data to the computer and restore it whenever you want.
-You can even retrieve files from iTunes or iCloud backup files you made.

 Step 2: Scan the data from iPhone

 The software will immediately recognize both devices and display them on the screen as source and destination device, as the screenshot shows.
 If they are misplaced, use Flip tab.

 The data inside iPhone memory are scanned and displayed on the middle column.
 You can tick one or several categories as you like.
 To transfer messages from an iPhone to a Samsung Galaxy phone and nothing more, simply tick the box next to Text messages option.

 Tip: the process won't affect the current texts on Samsung phone you've been using.

 Finally, click the Start Copy button to transfer text messages from the old iPhone to the new Samsung Android phone.
 You will see a window pop up, indicating the percentage that has been completed.

 After the progress bar moves to 100 percent, it means the migration is finished.
 You can new check the messages on your new Samsung phone.